mehdisbys/deliveroo-cron/Readme.md

 #### How to run it

+Dependencies :

-Install `golang-ci` if not installed.
+- Install `golang-ci` if not installed.
+- go 1.12 or above

 After cloning the repo do :

+`export GO111MODULE=on` //enables go modules

 `go mod download`